immersed-web/origoshift/README.md

 ```
 cd inclubit-2/SCRIPT`
 ```
-Make all the bash scripts in the folder executable.
+Make all the bash scripts in the folder executable (in case they're not).
 ```
 chmod +x *.sh
 ```
-install EVERYTHING:
+Install all the stuffz 📡
 ```
 ./install-dependencies.sh
 ```
-Reboot the system so the user group changes take effect:
+Reboot the system so the user group changes take effect
 ```
 sudo reboot
 ```